lindenb/jvarkit/docs/VcfGeneSplitter.md

   * -o, --output
       An existing directory or a filename ending with the '.zip' or '.tar' or '.tar.gz' suffix.
-    --prefix
-      prefix each output VCF file with this string
-      Default: <empty string>
     --version
       print version and exit